 Return to Top

-Employers must apply the hierarchy of controls in order to protect their workers, in the absence of specifically developed occupational monitoring methodologies.
+Employers must apply the hierarchy of controls in order to protect their workers from nanomaterials, in the absence of specifically developed occupational monitoring methodologies.

 - Engineering controls to completely enclose the process and/or containment: All operations in which there is deliberate release of nanomaterials into the air should be performed in contained installations, or where employees are otherwise isolated from the processes (i.e. in a cabin) to minimise employee exposure.
 This includes gas phase nanomaterial production and spray drying.
 All other processes involving the use of dry nanomaterials should be performed in enclosed installations where possible.
 Based on current knowledge, systems normally used to contain gaseous emissions would be appropriate.
 All processes where there is a likelihood of dust formation should be carried out with extract ventilation.